Marnix Kappers: Cabaret

 In 1966, Kappers won the Camarettenfestival with cabaret group Déjà Vu and, a year later, he won the Personality Award at the same festival.
 He worked with Wim Kan and was part of Ivo de Wijs' cabaret group from 1978 to 1980.

 Television

 He played in various youth series on Dutch television, notably Kunt u mij de weg naar Hamelen vertellen, mijnheer?, Heerlijk duurt het langst, and De Familie Knots.
 During the 1990s, he co-hosted Knoop in je Zakdoek with Sylvia Millecam, a TV-show for the mentally-challenged.
 He also provided the Dutch voice of Postman Pat. and appeared in lottery-commercials.
 His final appearance was in the 2010 edition of Het Sinterklaasjournaal; he played a locksmith.

-Personal life
+Personal life and death

 Kappers had a long-term relationship with dancer John Kuipers who died in 2013.
 Kappers himself died in October 2016, with his family stating he was still shocked by the death of Kuipers and while battling severe health problems "could not cope with more sad twists of fate."

 His burial was at De Nieuwe Ooster in Amsterdam.